16 Jan Celebration of the Holidays Adventure

-I think traditions are our identity and they bring to us wisdom passed from generation to generation.
-They connect us with people and friends and make us slow down and reflect.
+I think traditions are our identity and they bring us wisdom passed from generation to generation.
+They connect us with people and friends, and make us slow down and reflect.
 They also connect us with nature, because ancestral food traditions were created with what was available at that time, always using local seasonal ingredients.

 Recipe for a Catalan Christmas Deboned Stuffed chicken:

 1 whole organic chicken of about 2 kg/4.4 pounds

 1/3 cup of pine nuts

 ½ cup of lard to cover the chicken

 2 cups of chicken stock

 3 sweet potatoes, peeled and cut in rough chunks

 3 onions, peeled and cut in rough chunks

 2 parsnips, peeled and cut in rough chunks